Potassium Channels and Dendritic Function in Hippocampal Pyramidal Neurons

 Kv4.2 control of firing patterns in hippocampal CA1 pyramidal neurons

 Although recent molecular cloning studies found that several families of voltage-gated K+ channel genes are expressed in the mammalian brain, information about the relationship between the protein products of these genes and their various neuronal functions is still lacking.
 Our lab used a combination of molecular, electrophysiological, and imaging techniques to show that Kv4.2, an A-type voltage-gated potassium channel subunit, controls action potential (AP) half-width, frequency-dependent AP broadening, and dendritic AP propagation.
-More recently, we examined the role of A-type K+ channels in regulating synaptic plasticity, neuronal development and disease (1).
+More recently, we examined the role of A-type K+ channels in regulating synaptic plasticity, neuronal development and disease.

 Neuronal excitability in Alzheimer's disease

 Alzheimer's disease (AD), the most common form of dementia, is characterized by progressive neuronal loss, which eventually leads to death.
 Despite massive efforts over the last few decades, the etiology of AD is not well understood.
 A major challenge for AD research, and for the development of treatments, is that most AD patients are not diagnosed until neuronal function is irreversibly compromised.
 Therefore, it is crucial to identify neuronal changes at pre-clinical stages, which could provide a basis for early diagnosis and help identify novel therapeutic targets.
 Neuronal hyperexcitability occurs early in the pathogenesis of AD and contributes to network dysfunction in AD patients.
 Although the beta-amyloid (Aβ) hypothesis suggests that AD is caused by extracellular accumulation of insoluble Aβ plaques, mounting evidence suggests that synaptic and memory impairments are mediated by soluble Aβ.
-In collaboration with the Roberson lab at the University of Alabama, former postbaccalaureate fellow Ben Throesch, tested the hypothesis that Aβ-induced hyperexcitability originates in the dendrites.
-We found that dendrites, but not somata, of hippocampal neurons were hyperexcitable in mice adult mice overexpressing Aβ.
+In collaboration with the Roberson lab, former postbaccalaureate fellow Ben Throesch, tested the hypothesis that Aβ–induced hyperexcitability originates in the dendrites.
+We found that dendrites, but not the somata, of hippocampal neurons were hyperexcitable in mice adult mice overexpressing Aβ.
 The dendritic hyperexcitability was associated with selective depletion of Kv4.2, a dendritic potassium channel important for the regulation of dendritic excitability and synaptic plasticity.